withastro/astro/.changeset/popular-meals-yell.md

 'astro': patch
 ---

-Improved logging of the generated pages during the build
+Improves logging of the generated pages during the build